Effects of the Moon' movement on seeds and ocean tides.

 Evolution and second law of thermodynamics.

-On this website, thanks to experiments on seeds, I'm going to answer the question - posed by Erwin Schrœdinger, Leon Brillouin and others - of how it is possible to reconcile:
+On this site, thanks to a sowing procedure, which leads to an increase in harvests from 30 to 50 percent, I am going to give an answer to the question - posed by Erwin Schrœdinger, Leon Brillouin and others - of how it is made possible here on Earth:

-(1) the fact of evolution here on Earth, which leads to an increase in complexity and development of the various forms of life;
+(1) the phenomenon of evolution, understood as an increase in complexity, development and improvement of various forms of life,

-(2) with the second law of thermodynamics, which would instead lead to a decrease in complexity and development, and eventually to the so-called "death of heat".
+(2) the second law of thermodynamics, which, considered in isolation, would instead lead to a decrease in complexity and development, and, therefore, to a process of involution, ending in the so-called “death of heat”.

 According to current theory.

-According to current theory, due to the second law of thermodynamics, any decrease in entropy in a system is only possible to the detriment of another system, in which entropy increases.
+Any decrease in entropy in a system is possible only to the detriment of another system, in which entropy increases.

-However, since every use or transfer of energy takes place with an efficiency of less than 100 percent, in the overall balance, entropy grows inexorably, and eventually we will arrive at the so-called "death of heat".
+Therefore, in the overall balance, entropy grows inexorably, and in the end we will arrive at the so-called "death of heat".

 Experriments A and E on seeds.